State Route 66

 Want to ask a question or make a comment about the proposed improvements to State Route 66?

-Public comments can also be provided by calling (800) 546-0949 (toll-free) – please leave a voicemail message with your name, phone number, and question and/or comment.
-For questions, please make sure to call the number above by December 2, 2024 to allow TDOT to provide you a response by the December 9, 2024 comment deadline.
+Public comments can also be provided by calling (800) 546-0949 (toll-free) – Please leave a voicemail message with your name, phone number, and question and/or comment.
+For questions - Please make sure to call the number above by June 19, 2025, to allow TDOT to provide you a response by the June 26, 2025, comment deadline.
 A TDOT representative will respond within 7 business days.

-Public comments can also be submitted electronically utilizing an online comment form available at
+Public comments can also be submitted electronically utilizing an online comment form available here

-Public Comments received or postmarked by December 9, 2024, will be included in the official summary of the public meeting and incorporated into the Environmental Assessment currently under development.
+Public Comments received or postmarked by June 26, 2025, will be included in the official summary of the public hearing and incorporated into the final environmental document currently under development.

 OVERVIEW